Brazil and the World Bank: Ongoing and active projects

 The Amazon is one of the world's largest sources of oxygen and intake of greenhouse gases in the world.
 It is the single most naturally diverse part of the planet and at the expense of agriculture and deforestation, thousands of acres are chopped down every year.
 Despite many NGOs pushing for policy change, conservation and federal funding for the preservation of the rain forest, the agriculture and mining industry constantly chops down the rain forest for resources such as wood or for land used for agriculture.
 The largest industries in agriculture that mostly contribute to the resistance to conservation are the cattle industry and products such as soy.
 The world bank has assisted Brazil in the funding of many projects led by governmental and non governmental agencies to help spread the conservation efforts.

 The World Bank released a project in December 2017 called the Amazon Sustainable Landscape Project.
 This project is active and is set to last until December 2024.
 The purpose of this project is to facilitate the funding for preservation efforts of the rain forest, and to cultivate a sustainable infrastructure to cohabitate with the native vegetation and allow for its restoration and cultivation.
 This project wants to expand and protect over 60 million Hectares of preserved forest area, especially those bordering agricultural areas and cities.
 The World Bank invested $60,330,000 for this project.
 Rehabilitation and restoration of the forest is the second part most heavily invested on.
 The third part most invested on is on financing resources for the forestry and public landscape sectors to maintain the stability and efforts of the project.

+One of the most recent World Bank projects in Brazil is the Brazil Climate Finance Project, which was developed in the hopes of mitigating climate change whilst providing more access of carbon credits to the private sector.
+Specifically, the World Bank intends to accomplish this project by granting loans to eligible companies and establishing a system for carbon reducing plans and carbon credit through Banco do Brasil.
+The World Bank approved this project on December 22, 2022, with a total amount of $500 million dollars (USD) committed to the project.
+The project is expected to cost about 1.9 billion dollars, ending on the 30th of April, 2028.
+This project is expected to make Carbon Credits readily available for the Brazilian Market, allowing them to purchase them to maintain a Carbon-neutral or negative status, ultimately mitigating climate change and environmental pollution.